-Registry key Description root/ConnectionType/xen/general/windowWidth Sets the width of the window in pixels if windowSize is set to Fixed Size. root/ConnectionType/xen/gui/XenDesktopPanel/disabled If set to 1, the Xen Desktop panel and its taskbar are disabled.
-This is usually used when autoStartResource or autoStartDesktop is enabled. root/ConnectionType/xen/gui/XenManager/name This registry key is either used internally or reserved for future use.
-The value should not be changed. root/ConnectionType/xen/gui/XenManager/status This registry key is either used internally or reserved for future use.
-The value should not be changed. root/ConnectionType/xen/gui/XenManager/title This registry key is either used internally or reserved for future use.
-The value should not be changed. root/ConnectionType/xen/gui/XenManager/ widgets/address Controls the state of the Service URL widget in the Connection Manager for this connection type.
-If set to active, the widget is visible in the UI and the user can interact with it.
+Registry key Description user can interact with it.
 If set to inactive, the widget is hidden.
-If set to read-only, the widget is visible in the read-only state. root/ConnectionType/xen/gui/XenManager/ widgets/appInMenu Controls the state of the Show applications on taskbar widget in the Connection Manager for this connection type.
+If set to read-only, the widget is visible in the read-only state. root/ConnectionType/xen/gui/XenManager/ widgets/password Controls the state of the Password widget in Citrix Connection Manager.
 If set to active, the widget is visible in the UI and the user can interact with it.
 If set to inactive, the widget is hidden.
-If set to readonly, the widget is visible in the read-only state. root/ConnectionType/xen/gui/XenManager/ widgets/appOnDesktop Controls the state of the Show applications on desktop widget in the Connection Manager for this connection type.
+If set to read-only, the widget is visible in the read-only state. root/ConnectionType/xen/gui/XenManager/ widgets/username Controls the state of the Username widget in Citrix Connection Manager.
 If set to active, the widget is visible in the UI and the user can interact with it.
 If set to inactive, the widget is hidden.
-If set to readonly, the widget is visible in the read-only state. root/ConnectionType/xen/gui/XenManager/ widgets/autoReconnect Controls the state of the Auto reconnect widget in the Connection Manager for this connection type.
+If set to read-only, the widget is visible in the read-only state. root/ConnectionType/xen/gui/XenManager/ widgets/waitForNetwork Controls the state of the Wait for network before connecting widget in Citrix Connection Manager.
 If set to active, the widget is visible in the UI and the user can interact with it.
 If set to inactive, the widget is hidden.
-If set to read-only, the widget is visible in the read-only state. root/ConnectionType/xen/gui/XenManager/ widgets/autoStartDesktop Controls the state of the Auto Start Desktop widget in the Connection Manager for this connection type.
-If set to active, the widget is visible in the UI and the user can interact with it.
-If set to inactive, the widget is hidden.
-If set to read-only, the widget is visible in the read-only state. root/ConnectionType/xen/gui/XenManager/widgets/autoStartResource Controls the state of the Auto Start Resource widget in the Connection Manager for this connection type.
-If set to active, the widget is visible in the UI and the user can interact with it.
-If set to inactive, the widget is hidden.
-If set to read-only, the widget is visible in the read-only state. root/ConnectionType/xen/gui/XenManager/ widgets/autostart Controls the state of the Auto start priority widget in the Connection Manager for this connection type.
-If set to active, the widget is visible in the UI and the user can interact with it.
-If set to inactive, the widget is hidden.
-If set to read-only, the widget is visible in the read-only state. root/ConnectionType/xen/gui/XenManager/ widgets/domain Controls the state of the Domain widget in the Connection Manager for this connection type.
-If set to active, the widget is visible in the UI and the user can interact with it.
-If set to
+If set to read-only, the widget is visible in the read-only state. root/ConnectionType/xen/gui/fbpanel/autohide If set to true, the taskbar auto-hides. root/ConnectionType/xen/gui/fbpanel/edge Sets the default position of the taskbar when more than one published desktop or application is available. root/ConnectionType/xen/gui/fbpanel/hidden If set to 1, the taskbar is completely hidden, but only if autoStartResource or autoStartDesktop is enabled.